jodosha/website/_posts/2014-01-23-introducing-lotus-router.md

 The experiment of releasing a [Lotus](http://lotusrb.org) component __on the 23rd of every month__ is going well.
 On February will be the turn of __Lotus::Controller__.

-To stay updated with the latest releases, to receive code examples, implementation details and announcements, please consider to subscribe to the Lotus [mailing list](http://lotusrb.org/mailing-list):

 {% include _lotusml.html %}